DivisionofHealthcareSimulationSciences/isimulate-bridge/README.md

 ## Dependencies

 The iSimulate Bridge requires the [AMM Standard Library](https://github.com/AdvancedModularManikin/amm-library) be built and available (see AMM lib dependencies).
-In addition to the AMM library dependencies,

-iSimulate Bridge also requires:
+The iSimulate Bridge module also requires:

 - avahi-core
 - avahi-client